 Caputa is a tiny town located in the state of South Dakota.
 With a population of 32 people and just one neighborhood, Caputa is the 139th largest community in South Dakota.
-Caputa has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Caputa has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Caputa real estate is some of the most expensive in South Dakota, although Caputa house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Caputa is generally considered to be a blue-collar town.
-0.00% of the Caputa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Caputa, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Caputa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Caputa is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Caputa who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Caputa’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Caputa does not have a public transit system used by locals to get to and from work.
+Caputa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Caputa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caputa residents report their race to be White.
 Important ancestries of people in Caputa include Irish, English, Yugoslavian, Other West Indian, and West Indian.